 - 1. Turn the transmitter switch on.
-The status LED on the transmitter should be solid green (not flashing). - Elevate the model on a block or a stand so that all the tires are off the ground.
+The status LED on the transmitter should be solid green (not flashing). - 2.
+Elevate the model so that the rear tires are off the ground.
+If you are holding the model, grip it firmly.
 Make sure your hands are clear of the moving parts of the model. - 3.
 Plug the battery pack in the model into the speed control. - Press and release the EZ-Set button on the speed control to turn the model on.
 The speed control's LED will glow red.
 To turn the speed control off, press the EZ-Set button until the LED turns off.